-Plotting the right layout can make or break a compact kitchen.
-Our guide to small kitchen layout ideas covers all the bases to help reach your kitchen’s full potential.
+Our kitchen ideas guide to small kitchen layout ideas covers all the bases to help you reach the full potential of your kitchen.

 Take time to think about how you cook, who else needs access to the kitchen, even if it’s just the fridge, and where the dining table is in relation to the dishwasher.

-'Double galley kitchens are practical because they efficiently utilise both sides of a narrow space,’ explains Pluck’s co-founder George Glasier.
+'Double galley kitchens are practical because they efficiently utilise both sides of a narrow space, offering more storage for small kitchens,’ explains Pluck’s co-founder George Glasier.

-‘As the cabinetry doesn’t meet at the room’s corners, they eliminate the awkward-to-reach corner cupboard debate.
+George also explains how this small kitchen layout can make a small kitchen look bigger: ‘As the cabinetry doesn’t meet at the room’s corners, they eliminate the awkward-to-reach corner cupboard debate.
 Visually they provide symmetry and therefore balance to the space, which can help make a small kitchen appear bigger.'

 When space is tight, an island unit can become more of an obstacle than asset.